-- 3. As part of the conduct of service, PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services must be provided under the supervision of a RN or LPN who meets the requirements as stated in this Scope and who will: - a.
-Visit the participant's home prior to the start of PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services.
+- 3. As part of the conduct of service, Personal Care, HASCI Agency Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, and PCSC Respite services must be provided under the supervision of a RN or LPN who meets the requirements as stated in this Scope and who will: - a.
+Visit the participant's home prior to the start of Personal Care, HASCI Agency Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Agency Respite, and PCSC Respite services.
 This visit by the provider's nurse must be recorded in the Electronic Visit Verification (EVV) System from the participant's home at the time of the visit (for CLTC participants) and documented in the record.
-If the participant has already been receiving another similar service (i.e., Personal Care I), a new initial visit is required prior to the start date of Personal Care II service.
-For SCDDSN participants, the provider must adhere to those duties which are specified in the Service Plan Authorization in developing the provider task list.
+If the participant has already been receiving another similar service a new initial visit is required prior to the start date of personal care services.
+For SCDDSN participants, the provider must adhere to those duties which are specified in the service plan authorization in developing the provider task list.
 This provider task list must be developed by a RN or LPN.
-If there are additional tasks not outlined in the Service Authorization for SCDDSN participants, the provider should contact the CC to discuss the possibility of adding the additional duties to the Service Authorization.
-The purpose of this visit is to: - Review the Service Plan/Authorization and develop a task list for the aide.
-(This task list must be developed prior to the provision of PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services.) - ii.
+If there are additional tasks not outlined in the Service Authorization for SCDDSN participants, the provider should contact the CC to discuss the possibility of adding the additional duties to the service authorization.
+The purpose of this visit is to: - i.
+Develop the list of required tasks to be performed by the aide based on the needs outlined on the Service Plan/Authorization for the participant.
+(This list must be developed prior to the provision of PCPC/HASCI Agency Attendant Care, HASCI Agency Respite, ID/RD Agency Respite, CS Respite services, PCSC Respite, and MCCW Respite.)
+Documentation must be maintained in the participant's record - ii.
 Give the participant written information regarding advanced directives; the participant is required to sign and date a statement that they have received this information; the nurse supervisor is also required to sign and date the statement. - iii.
-Inform participants of their right to complain about the quality of PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services provided; the participant is required to sign and date a statement that they have received this information; the nurse supervisor is also required to sign and date the statement.
+Inform participants of their right to complain about the quality of PCPC/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services provided; the participant is required to sign and date a statement that they have received this information; the nurse supervisor is also required to sign and date the statement.
 The complaint information must contain at a minimum, the name of the person(s) to whom the complaint should be made, that persons' telephone number(s) and address(es).
 First point of contact should be a person employed by the provider.
 The second point of contact should be any related licensing agency (DHEC, LLR, etc.)